elalemanyo/github-repo-manager/README.md

 # GitHub Repository Manager

-A Ruby command-line tool to list, filter, and clone repositories from a GitHub user or organization.
+A Ruby command-line tool to list, filter, and clone repositories from a GitHub user or organisation.
 This script utilizes the GitHub CLI (`gh`) to fetch repository information and provides various output formats and filtering options.

 ## Prerequisites